DipeshRajoria007/Prana/README.md

 5. **Install Dependencies**: Run `npm install` in the root of your project to install all necessary packages and dependencies.

+6. **Start the FE Server**:
+  `cd frontend`
-6. **Start the Server**: Run `npm start` to start the server.
-The platform should now be running on `localhost:3000`.
+  Run `npm run dev` to start the server.
+The platform should now be running on `localhost:5173`.
+7. **Start the BE Server**:
+  `cd ../backend`
+  Run `nodemon index.js` to start the BE server. the platform should now be running on `localhost:8000`

 ## Usage 🚀

-Add instructions on how to use the platform.
+You must be having credentials to login and start using it, for that contact me😌

 ## Contribution 🤝